Car Insurance for Learner's Permit: What Parents Need to Know

 Will my insurance go up when my teenager gets a learner's permit?

 Usually not significantly.
 Most insurers don't formally rate permit holders because they can only drive with a licensed adult present, which substantially lowers their risk profile.
-The big premium jump typically comes when your teen earns their full license — at that point, expect your annual premium to increase by 50% or more depending on the insurer and your state.
+The big premium jump typically comes when your teen earns their full license — at that point, expect your annual premium to increase by $3,200 or more, with the family's total premium rising by 50% to 100% depending on the insurer and your state.

 What happens if my teen with a permit gets in an accident while I'm in the car?